 Introduction to MIRR Formula in Excel

 Suppose you borrowed (took loan) an amount with a certain rate of interest and willing to invest it somewhere else.
 If you invest that amount and get the returns with the same rate of interest you borrowed, you can assume that you have a standard Internal Rate of Return (IRR).
-However, if you invest that loan amount with different rate of interest somewhere else, it can be considered as a Modified Internal Rate of Return.
+However, if you invest that loan amount with a different interest rate somewhere else, it can be considered a Modified Internal Rate of Return.

 Basically, MIRR is associated with a situation in which you take a loan of some amount and invest it somewhere else with a different rate of interest for a specified period of time.

-values – Is a required argument containing an array of cells that represent the series of payments or loan amount (negative) as well as income (positive) amount for a given time period.
+- values – Is a required argument containing an array of cells representing the series of payments or loan amount (negative) and income (positive) amount for a given time period.

-reinvest_rate – Is the required argument that specifies the rate of interest which you receive through the investments made over the period of time (The time should be same/uniform through the course for the proper calculations of MIRR).
+- reinvest_rate – Is the required argument that specifies the rate of interest you receive through the investments made over time (The time should be the same/uniform through the course for the proper calculations of MIRR).

 How to Use MIRR Formula in Excel?

 MIRR Formula in excel is very simple and easy.
 Let’s understand how to use the MIRR Formula in excel with an example.